kahakai/kahakai.me/content/posts/the-way-to-make-friends-in-a-new-country.md

 I moved completely alone, there is no one here and I don’t know anyone (I didn’t know anyone when I moved).
 After a couple of months of getting used to it, exploring different places in the country and activities that became interesting to me, there are a bunch of multilingual acquaintances in different cities, a couple of new friends and a couple of joint communities for activities, including among the Portuguese.
 I even found a close person.
 It’s been a year since I moved Portugal, and I don’t experience any problems with loneliness.
 And this is even without Russian-speaking communities.

 It may seem silly, but be happy!
 Anyone deserves to be.
 Enjoy life!
-Anyone feel the positive vibes and everything else will come by itself.
+Think positive, be grateful for what you have, feel the vibes, and everything else will come by itself.